12 Top Ski Resorts in Canada, 2024/25

 The mountain is skewed towards intermediate skiers, with more than 50 percent of the runs falling into this category.
 Experts will find an impressive selection of extreme and advanced terrain, particularly on Goat's Eye Mountain.
 About 20 percent of the resort is beginner-oriented.
 This is a great hill for intermediate skiers who want to challenge themselves and move to the next level.

-Ski-in, ski-out accommodation options are available at Sunshine Village, but many visitors choose to stay 20 minutes away in nearby Banff, where there is a fine selection of hotels, restaurants, shops, and a lively après-ski scene.
+Ski-in, ski-out accommodation options are available at Sunshine Village, but this is quite isolated and well removed from the town of Banff.
+If you are not interested in hanging out in the town and are only here to ski and be on the mountain first thing in the morning, then this is the place to stay.
+But many visitors choose to stay 20 minutes away in the town Banff, where there is a fine selection of hotels, restaurants, shops, and a lively après-ski scene.

 Sunshine is part of the Mountain Collective pass program and the IKON pass program.